hannahro15/July24Hackathon-United-Events/README.md

 - **CONTACT PAGE**

-    - The contact form for user to submit messages to about anything related to LGBTIA+ events on the website or queries in general.
-The submit button on the page goes directly to the databse.
+    - The contact form for users to submit messages about anything related to LGBTIA+ events on the website or queries in general.
+The submit button on the page goes directly to the database.

 ![screenshot](documentation/other-images/contact-page-screenshot.png)